 Learning log and your portfolio

-Before you start, let’s explore how to capture and reflect on your learning using an online portfolio and a personal learning log.
+Before moving on, let’s explore how you may want to capture and reflect on your learning using an online portfolio and a personal learning log.

 Your online portfolio

 An online portfolio helps you collect and showcase your work throughout your learning experience and is essential for formally recording your research, reflections and progress.